MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **RegistryADALCount**- Indicates no. of ADAL accounts in registry.
+- **RegistryADALCount**- Indicates number of ADAL accounts in registry.

-- **RegistryLiveIdCount**- Indicates no. of MSA accounts in registry.
+- **RegistryLiveIdCount**- Indicates number of MSA accounts in registry.

-- **SharedPrefADALCount**- Indicates no. of ADAL accounts in shared preferences.
+- **SharedPrefADALCount**- Indicates number of ADAL accounts in shared preferences.

-- **SharedPrefLiveIdCount**- Indicates no. of MSA accounts in shared preferences.
+- **SharedPrefLiveIdCount**- Indicates number of MSA accounts in shared preferences.

 #### Office.Android.AndroidOffice16BootLatency